 Meanwhile, the Tories under Prime Minister Theresa May plunge into one melodrama after another.
 The British Labour Party under socialist Jeremy Corbyn has vacillated and equivocated over Brexit.
 As for the British public, their trust in Westminster has dissipated dramatically since the 52%-48% referendum to leave nearly three years ago.

-To get an up-to-date analysis of Brexit, please join Alexander Downer, former foreign minister (1996-07) and high commissioner in Britain (2013-18) and Tim Montgomerie, founder of ConservativeHome, a centre-right political blog in the UK, and former editorial page editor of The Times in conversation with our own Tom Switzer.
+To get an up-to-date analysis of Brexit, Alexander Downer, former foreign minister (1996-07) and high commissioner in Britain (2013-18) and Tim Montgomerie, founder of ConservativeHome, a centre-right political blog in the UK, and former editorial page editor of The Times joined us at the CIS for a conversation with our director Tom Switzer.